 Change is happening all around East Africa, but the Maasai have so far picked and chosen what they wish to incorporate into their society.
 They speak wistfully of the value of education—Tippa himself took driving lessons—and they certainly don’t mind earning money.

 There are many Maasai villages—collection of mud huts encircled by fences made of sticks—that welcome tourists.
 They explain their cattle-herding lifestyle and let tourists wander the villages, for a small fee.
 A fair exchange.

-Maasai tribes own the land that Porini established its camps on, one at Masai Mara and one at 392-square-kilometer Amboseli National Park in southern Kenya.
+Maasai tribes in the Savannah own the land that Porini established its camps on, one at Masai Mara and one at 392-square-kilometer Amboseli National Park in southern Kenya.
 The tribes earn rent, and Maasai workers staff the camp.
 They are wildlife spotters, waiters, security guards, and road-builders.

 The camps are classified as “luxury,” because each huge tent has solar electricity, en suite bathrooms, and the meals are equal to 4-star meals in Nairobi, but the entire camp could be dismantled within a few days, and there would be little evidence that the camp had ever existed.

 Alarm clocks are two Maasai, chirping “Hello Hello,” before unzipping the tent flaps and carrying in a fresh pot of Kenyan coffee.
 Showers are hot, with water warmed over a fire and then poured into a bucket above the tourist’s tent while the tourist waits for the signal.

 “Your shower is ready, Madame.”
 One Maasai travels in each tourist vehicle as a game-spotter.